-RECORD-KEEPING
+RECORDS-KEEPING

-Record-keeping is essential for any aquaculture business, and the use of some regulated products may require it.
+Records-keeping is essential for any aquaculture business, and the use of some regulated products may require it.
 Good records provide a basis for sound, cost-effective management decisions.
-A good record-keeping system helps producers keep track of specific treatments and their results with identifiable, known populations or stocks of aquatic animals, as well as the specific water and land areas involved.
-By implementing good record-keeping practices, the status of all animals and culture systems can be determined at any time by all personnel.
+A good records-keeping system helps producers keep track of specific treatments and their results with identifiable, known populations or stocks of aquatic animals, as well as the specific water and land areas involved.
+By implementing good records-keeping practices, the status of all animals and culture systems can be determined at any time by all personnel.

 Processors may require records demonstrating that all regulated products have been used properly and in accordance with necessary withdrawal times.
 Accurate record keeping is required for any producer using an INAD exemption in INAD field trials.
 Pesticide regulations require that users maintain records of restricted-use pesticides.
-While record-keeping may not be mandatory for general-use pesticides and other regulated product uses, there is certainly merit in documenting results for the purposes of adaptive management and decision-making in the future.
+While records-keeping may not be mandatory for general-use pesticides and other regulated product uses, there is certainly merit in documenting results for the purposes of adaptive management and decision-making in the future.
+A good rule of thumb is to retain original documents for at least 3 years.